DestinationsEurope

 Start off the fun with a sip of the traditional Riga Black Balsam.
 It is a vodka-based drink, infused with various herbs.
 Legend says that Empress Catherine the Great of Russia was cured from an illness by this liqueur.

-Whether you believe in its’ healing properties or not, though, be warned that the Black Balsam is a 45% drink, so take it easy.
+Whether you believe in its healing properties or not, though, be warned that the Black Balsam is a 45% drink, so take it easy.
 As for nightclubs, there is a huge range of places, depending on your style.
+Not to mention that these are great places to meet some Latvian girls.

+It attracts a great crowd and offers a much more authentic look into how the locals spend their weekends.
 Go with an open mind and maybe a drink in your system.
-Not that I am saying that you can’t have fun without it.
 Stay sober, kids.
 If you want to.

 Wrapping up